xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 Now this can be thrown off by inaccuracies in sampling, and there is potentially room for some multi-threading to be applied smartly to speed up parsing of a mass of files.
 But it seems the low hanging fruit may have all been plucked.

+While, I can just _try things_, seeing around 96% speedups on one project but only 25% on another with the same code being the bottleneck it feels like a more analytic approach is in order.

+The next steps are going to be to gather better insights of the shape of the data for different projects.
+So things like, the number of function records, the number of counters in those.
+The number of expressions and how many steps to resolve them.
+Start to analyse how each of these varies and how these variations impact performance.
+Part of this will also be creating a corpus of test projects where I can stress the code in different ways.
+But that's a topic for a future post.